MichalKarbownik/falcon-docs/docs/payments/plugins.md

 > This plugin requires a `{ key: "public-key" }` public key for the client-side encryption to be passed via `config` prop

-`AdyenCCPlugin` passes down `setCreditCardData` callback to the child component (`CreditCard` in our case), so whenever user correctly fills out the form - this callback has to be called like `setCreditCardData({ number, expiry, cvc, name })` to pass a credit card information for further encryption and passing it as a part of the `placeOrder` Mutation.
+`AdyenCCPlugin` passes down `setCreditCardData` callback to the child component (`CreditCard` in our case), so whenever a user correctly fills out the form - this callback has to be called like `setCreditCardData({ number, expiry, cvc, name })` to pass the credit card information for further encryption and passing it as a part of the `placeOrder` Mutation.

 > Check the code of [`PaymentMethodItem` component](https://github.com/deity-io/falcon/blob/dev/examples/shop-with-blog/client/src/pages/shop/Checkout/components/PaymentMethodItem.js)
 > for more details.